Cybersecurity

 85 / 100

-85) What is the role of a security standard?
+85) What is the key benefit of using containers in DevSecOps?

 86 / 100